 Step 6- After Payment You will receive Study Material on your email id.

 Step 7- After Completion of Course Study give Online Examination.

-Step 8- After Online Examination within 7 days you will get Diploma Certificate soft copy(Scan Copy) and Hard Copy(Original With Seal and Sign) within 30 days.
+Step 8- After Online Examination you will get Diploma Certificate soft copy(Scan Copy) and Hard Copy(Original With Seal and Sign).

 Step 9- After Certification you will receive Prospect Job Opportunities as per your Interest Area.

 Duration- 60 minutes.

 No. of Questions- 30.
 (Multiple Choice Questions).

 Maximum Marks- 600, Passing Marks- 40%.